 DRGs conform to the Universal Transverse Mercator projection used in the local UTM zone.
 The scanned images are transformed to the UTM projection by matching the positions of 16 control points.
 Like topographic quadrangle maps, all DRGs within one UTM zone can be fit together to form a mosaic after the map "collars" are removed.

 To investigate DRGs in greater depth, visit the USGS Topomaps website or search the Internet on “USGS Digital Raster Graphics”

 Explore a DRG with Global Mapper

 Note: Global Mapper is a Windows application and will not run under the Macintosh operating system.
-The questions asked of Penn State students that involve the use of Global Mapper are not graded.

 Global Mapper Installation Instructions

 Skip this step if you already downloaded and installed Global Mapper.

 - Navigate to globalmapper.com or search the Internet for “Global Mapper”

 - Download the trial version of the software.

 - Double-click on the setup file you downloaded to install the program.